obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/obsidian-read-it-later.md

 Developed by: [[DominikPieper]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

-Saves the clipboard to a new notice.
+Saves the clipboard to a new note.

 %% ----- Do not edit anything above this line ----- %%